Nursing Clinical Ladder

 Requirements for Nurse Residents:

-Accept a commitment to work full time for 24 months on the unit of hire.
+Accept a commitment to work full time for 12 months on the unit of hire, with 24 months committment to the organization.

 Mirror/follow a primary preceptor’s schedule.